How to Make Loose Leaf Tea

 If you have a tea strainer, you can use it to catch any stray leaves that may go into your cup.
 However, as you can see here, the tea leaves fall to the bottom of the pot, so it’s not necessary.
 Any stray leaves that may go into your cup will also fall to the bottom, so just give your tea a second to settle if you stir it with a spoon.

 I take my tea with milk only, but it’s perfectly acceptable to add a little sugar.
 I highly recommend trying out any of my scone recipes.
-My afternoon tea scones are a classic, but you can also make these apple scones, which are very easy to make.
+My afternoon tea scones are a classic, but you can also try these apple scones, which are very easy to make.
 Take your pick from any of these scone recipes.

 Sign up for my weekly mailing list (it’s FREE) and The Bee’s Knees Monthly mailing list (also free).
 (USE code CUCINA for 10% off your purchase at The Bee’s Knees British Imports.)